amejiarosario/amejiarosario.github.io/source/_posts/2014-09-28-angularjs-tutorial-for-beginners-with-nodejs-expressjs-and-mongodb.md

 </html>
 ```

+We going to learn about some of the main built-in directives as we go:

 * **ng-app**: is a directive that bootstraps AngularJS and designates the caller element as the root.
 It’s usually placed on `<html>` or `<body>`.

 * **ng-model**: is a directive that binds form elements such as `input`, `select`, `checkboxes`, `textarea` or customs ones to a property called `$scope`.
 More on `$scope` and `data binding` in the next sections, for now bear in mind that the textbox value  it’s bound to `{% raw  %}{{ name }}{% endraw %}`